 - The 542ac (219ha) of in-bounds extreme terrain to keep the most adventurous adrenaline junkie happy.

-- Relaxed family friendly atmosphere with none of the pretension of other big resorts.
+- Relaxed family friendly atmosphere with none of the pretentiousness of other big resorts.

 - The towns shuttle buses are painted by locals in funky colors to reflect the quirky personality of the town.

-- Getting here takes time – the closest airport is Gunnison (30 minutes) which has direct flights to only a few major cities so flying here will usually require a transfer.
-Denver is a 5-hour drive.
+- Getting here takes time – the closest airport is Gunnison (30 minutes) and Denver is a 5-hour drive.

 Crested Butte is a ski resort with a split personality – the laid-back, friendly atmosphere is a vast contradiction to the extreme terrain and sharp peaks that will challenge the most expert skiers.
 Crested Butte’s isolation means no crowds, no lift lines and more powder for everyone to share.
 And while that seems better suited to ski bums and powderhounds, families with skiers of all abilities are just as likely to have a good time thanks to some excellent beginner and intermediate terrain and some fun side activities for kids.

-Crested Butte has two main areas; a 5-minute drive separates the downtown area and the mountain resort where most of the accommodation is located.
-The village there has plenty of services and its small size means lifts are rarely further than a walk.
-There’s no glitz or glamour here – just a genuine ski resort that feels like what Aspen might have been like about 20 years ago, before Wall St invaded.
-The historic main street is lined with colorful Victorian-era buildings and the rest of the town is a collection of small wooden homes (in varying states of repair).
+Crested Butte has two main areas; a 6-minute drive separates the downtown area and the mountain resort where most of the accommodation is located.
+The base village has plenty of services and its small size means lifts are rarely further than a short walk (some are even ski-in/ski-out).
+There’s no glitz or glamour here – just a genuine ski resort that feels like what Aspen might have been like about 30 years ago (before Wall St invaded), with everything you need for a ski vacation all in the one spot.
+The historic main street is lined with colorful Victorian-era buildings and the rest of the town is a collection of small wooden homes bringing a true-mountain feel to the town.

-What all this means is that Crested Butte represents fantastic value for money – where you get the combination of a world-class resort with a wide variety of terrain, a fun town with more than adequate services, all paired with budget to mid-range accommodation.
+What all this means is that Crested Butte represents fantastic value for money – where you get the combination of a world-class resort with a wide variety of terrain, a fun town with a rich local history and true Colorado mountain vibes, all paired with budget to mid-range accommodation.
+The perfect spot for a family's first ski vacation or to experience an authentic Colorado ski town.

 Scout Field Guide >